-To be eligible for the subsidy, when on furlough, an employee can not undertake work for or on behalf of the organisation.
+To be eligible for the subsidy, when on furlough, an employee can not undertake work for or on behalf of the organisation or any linked or associated organisation.
 This includes providing services or generating revenue.

 Can my employee undertake other work or volunteer while furloughed?